Eternity Rings: Meaning, History and Styles

-- Prong: this type of setting wraps the diamond and overlaps it slightly at the top hold it in place.
+This type of setting wraps the diamond and overlaps it slightly at the top to hold it in place.
 Prong settings are more suitable for round diamonds and allow the maximum amount of light to enter the diamond, creating an extraordinary show of lights.

 This setting gives an edgy and modern look to a classic eternity ring.

 A beautiful setting that sets each stone next to the other, with no metal in between, creating a channel.
 Channel settings are perfect for those with a very active lifestyle since the diamonds are protected.
 This setting is perfect for princess, round and baguette shaped diamonds.
 You can browse our amazing Channel collection here.Channel Setting Full Eternity Diamond Ring

 Similar to a Channel setting, bar settings feature a long thinned bar shared between two is stones that holds each stone perfectly.
 This type of setting allows a lot of light in, so sparkles are ensured.Bar Setting Full Eternity Diamond Ring

 Which metal should you choose for an eternity ring?